HOW WE DO IT

 Pets As Therapy has recently considered the potential risks posed when feeding Raw Meat Based Diets.
 Raw meat can contain not only parasites, but also the bacteria causing such serious infectious diseases as E-Coli, Salmonella and Listeria which can be extremely dangerous to humans.
 These bacteria are NOT killed by freezing the meat.

 In the light of recent scientific and medical advice from a number of veterinary consultants we are updating our guidelines with the aim of minimising any health risks associated with PAT pet visits to the young, the elderly and the immuno-comprised recipients of our service.

-An increasing number of NHS Trusts and education authorities now state in their Infection Prevention and Control Policies that they cannot accept visits from therapy dogs fed on raw meat and in order to ensure that PAT dogs are considered safe to visit schools and hospitals in future, it is our duty of care to comply.
+An increasing number of NHS Trusts and education authorities now state in their Infection Prevention and Control Policies that they cannot accept visits from therapy animals fed on raw meat and in order to ensure that PAT pets are considered safe to visit schools and hospitals in future, it is our duty of care to comply.